timotgl/photostream/README.md

    ]
    ```
    - The first element of the array is the first photo that is shown in the app (the counter in the upper right corner will show `1/X`).
-1. Create directories for the two supported maximum image widths in `./public/albums/album1`:
+1. Create directories for the three supported maximum image widths in `./public/albums/album1`:
+   1. `./public/albums/album1/480` (for thumbnails)
    1. `./public/albums/album1/1920` and
    1. `./public/albums/album1/3840`
-1. `1920` and `3840` are expected to contain the same number of files and the same file names, but each has the images scaled down:
+1. `480`, `1920` and `3840` are expected to contain the same number of files and the same file names, but each has the images scaled down:
+   1. Every image in `./public/albums/album1/480` has a maximum width of 480 pixels (used for thumbnails).
    1. Every image in `./public/albums/album1/1920` has a maximum width of 1920 pixels.
    1. Every image in `./public/albums/album1/3840` has a maximum width of 3840 pixels.
    1. The file names must match the `file` property from `album.json`.